 Lastly, we use salt as seasoning.

 Just the other day I made asparagus and after pulling them out of the oven I instantly knew they needed more salt.
-After a little sprinkle they were perfect – because salt helped bring out flavor in the asparagus.
+After a little sprinkle, they were perfect – because salt helped bring out the flavor in the asparagus.

-We are not only to preserve those around us from falling into evil, to bring healing to their lives, but we are also bring out their “flavor.”
+We are not only to preserve those around us from falling into evil, to bring healing to their lives, but we are also bringing out their “flavor.”

 To have a positive influence on people.